-In order to respond to requests from a source system via Redox (two-way), you should first set up your destination configuration as described in Processing Requests (Destination).
+In order to respond to requests coming from Redox (two-way), you should first set up your endpoint configuration as described in Processing Requests.

 Along with the response body, we recommend sending back standard HTTP codes with a descriptive error message on failure modes.
 Specifically: